 Stir well and taste-test the soup for salt and spice, adding more fish sauce if not salty or flavorful enough (this will depend on the 'saltiness' of your stock).
 Add more lime juice if it's too salty or sweet.
 If it's too sour for your liking, add a little more sugar; also adjust the spice level by adding more chili.
 If too spicy, add more coconut milk.

-Tip: For a more gourmet-style soup, as one of the reviewers of this recipe suggested, put finished soup in blender and blitz before serving.
+- For a more gourmet-style soup put the finished soup in blender and blitz before serving.
 This makes for a creamy-wonderful soup.